Truncated affine Springer fibers and Arthur's weighted orbital integrals: Counting points by Harder-Narasimhan reduction

-Moreover, we can decompose the non-$\xi$-stable parts $\xx\backslash \xx^{\xi}$ into locally closed sub ind-$k$-schemes, which can be further reduced to the stable parts $\xx^{M,\xi^{M}}$ for the Levi subgroups $M\in \cl(T)$.
-We call this process \emph{the Harder-Narasimhan reduction}.
-(We have called it the Arthur-Kottwitz reduction in our work \cite{chen1}, we apologize for the confusion of terminology.)

-We can generalize these constructions to our current setting.
+We have introduced a notion of $\xi$-stability on the affine Grassmannian and constructed the associated Harder-Narasimhan reduction in \cite{chen1}.
+In this section, we generalize it to a broader set-up.
 The following lemma is an analogue of \cite{cl2}, proposition 5.6.1.
-Let $S$ be an affine $k$-scheme and $x\in \xx(S)$.
+Let $S$ be an affine $\fq$-scheme and $x\in \xx(S)$.
 For every point $s\in S$, let $x_{s}\in \xx(k(s))$ be the base change of $x$ to the residue field $k(s)$ of S at $s$.
 Let $\mathcal{C}_{x}$ be the map on $S$ which sends every point $s\in S$ to the convex polytope $\ec(x_{s})$.

 \begin{lem} Suppose that $S$ is noetherian.
 The map $\mathcal{C}_{x}$ from $S$ to the set of convex polytopes in $\ka_{A}^{G}$ ordered by inclusion is lower semi-continuous.
 In other words, for any convex polytope $\Xi$, the set